HildoBijl/stepwise/packages/cas/README.md

 ## TypeScript

 The package is written in TypeScript and exports the public types used by its APIs, including expression and equation inputs, settings, storage values, comparison options, simplification options and preprocessors.

+## Development

+See the [developer guide](./src/README.md) for the internal architecture, extension points and testing conventions.